 First, let's start off with the types of judgments that bankruptcy can wipe out.

 If you have credit card debts, personal loans, or medical debts, these are typically dischargeable in a normal bankruptcy whether or not there is a judgment against you.

 Certain debts are declared non-dischargeable when you enter bankruptcy court.
 This means that even if you successfully declare and have all your dischargeable debts wiped, the non-dischargeable debts are not going anywhere!

-In the specific situation of a car accident, it is difficult to give a definitive answer without knowing more about the case.
-For example, there are car accident judgements where you cannot discharge the judgment no matter what type of bankruptcy you file.
+For example, there are car accident judgments where you cannot discharge the judgment no matter what type of bankruptcy you file.
 This is especially true if some form of alcohol or drugs were involved in the accident.
-An individual who drives while under the influence, gets into an accident and causes damage or kills someone cannot get the judgment discharged through bankruptcy.
+An individual who drives while under the influence, gets into an accident, and causes damage or kills someone cannot get the judgment discharged through bankruptcy.

 In some cases, individuals who get into an accident and are deemed at fault will place their property in lien to satisfy the judgment.
 This is often done by insurance companies if the individual does not have enough savings to satisfy the court’s financial judgment.
 If these liens are in place, the bankruptcy judgment cannot discharge them.

-It is very important to talk with a bankruptcy attorney if you are worried about debts related to a car accident.
+It is very important to talk with a bankruptcy attorney if you are worried about debts related to a car accident or other types of legal judgments.
 The attorneys at SM Law Group are experienced in getting the results you deserve.
 Call us today for a free consultation.